hiteshvaidya/Model-Compression/README.md

 This is my final year project of Bachelor of Engineering.
 Its still incomplete though.
 I am trying to replicate the research paper "Deep Compression" by Song Han et. al. This paper received best paper award in ICLR 2016.

 # Overview
 The original code by the author (Song Han) is in caffe.
-I tried using caffe.
-But caffe is waste of time.
+I tried using caffe but caffe is waste of time.
 So I decided to implement the code in tensorflow.
 Even in tensorflow some things are difficult to implement.
 I am still figuring out some ways to completely implement the idea.
 I am sorry but I didn't get time to properly add comments to the code.
 So you might find it difficult to understand the code.
 But its not that difficult I assure you.
 I will soon add proper comments and algorithm in this repo.
 I started just the 'pruning' part of the paper.
 For 'Quantization' part you may refer to the tensorflow link I have provided in the Resources section.
+The dataset on which this code works is MNIST.

 # Resources
 1) Deep Compression research paper - https://arxiv.org/abs/1510.00149